 2 Corinthians 3:6

-The Apostle Paul made the comparison of physical and spiritual life in 1 Corinthians 15:45–46, “So, it is written, ‘The first man, Adam, became a living soul.’
+The Apostle Paul made a comparison of physical and spiritual life in 1 Corinthians 15:45–46: “So, it is written, ‘The first man, Adam, became a living soul.’
 The last Adam became a life-giving Spirit.”
-The last Adam, was Christ, the life-giving Spirit, who breathed the breath of life into Adam, in the beginning of creation, and brings us spiritual life today, as Paul described in 2 Corinthians 3:6, “for the letter kills, but the Spirit gives life.”
+The last Adam was Christ, the life-giving Spirit, who breathed the breath of life into Adam at the beginning of creation and brought us spiritual life today, as Paul described in 2 Corinthians 3:6: “For the letter kills, but the Spirit gives life.”

-Paul also explained Christ as a life-giving Spirit in Romans 2:29, “by the Spirit, not by the letter (which resulted in death [Romans 7:10]).”
-In Romans 8:2 he described, “the law of the Spirit of Life in Christ Jesus.”
+Paul also explained Christ as a life-giving Spirit in Romans 2:29: “by the Spirit, not by the letter (which resulted in death [Romans 7:10]).”
+In Romans 8:2, he presented “the law of the Spirit of Life in Christ Jesus.”